 Do not assist the coach with equipment before or after a training session.

 It is recommended that you don’t carpool with other members of the team.

 Be sure your child has necessary sanitizer with them at every session.

 Ensure athletes arrive dressed for practice and leave immediately after practice.
-No recreational play, or loitering is allowed.

 Take temperature daily (see information outlining this in the parent’s section).

 Practice and encourage proper hygiene, washing hands frequently with soap and water, for at least 20 seconds at a time.
 Use alcohol based hand sanitizer (at least 60% alcohol).
 Cover coughs and sneezes with tissues or sleeves, do not use your hands.
-Do not touch your face (eyes, nose, mouth) with unwashed hands.
+Do not touch your face (eyes, nose, mouth) with hands.

 Have your own hand sanitizer with you.

+Players may continue to wear a mask while playing soccer.
 Only a face covering which attaches around the ears will be allowed, so as not to cause any injury if accidentally tugged or pulled on.
 No around the head or neck face coverings will be permitted during contact play.
 No masks with air valves or mesh masks will be allowed.